iconify/iconify/plugins/tailwind/README.md

 To use icon in HTML, it is as easy as adding 2 class names:

--   Class name for icon set.
+-   Class name for icon set: `icon--{prefix}`.
--   Class name for icon.
+-   Class name for icon: `icon--{prefix}--{name}`.

 ```html
 <span class="icon--mdi icon--mdi--home"></span>
 ```

 Why 2 class names?
-It reduces duplication and makes it easy to change all icons from one icon set.
+It reduces duplication and makes it easy to target all icons from one icon set.

 You can change that with options: you can change class names format, you can disable common selector.
 See [options for function used by plugin](https://docs.iconify.design/tools/utils/get-icons-css.html).

 ### Color, size, alignment

+Monoton icons can change color!
+See [Iconify documentation](https://docs.iconify.design/icon-components/css.html#mask) for longer explanation.

 To change icon size or color, change font size or text color, like you would with any text.